Sanjay Narvekar

 Sanjay Narvekar (born 1962) is an Indian actor who works in Hindi and Marathi cinema.
-He mainly is a Marathi actor, who works in TV shows and films.
+He mainly is a Marathi actor, who works in TV shows, plays and films.

 His portrayal of Raghu (Sanjay Dutt)'s sidekick, "Dedh Footia" (lit.
 One and a half-footer, referring to the short stature of his character) in the popular Hindi film Vaastav (1999) was appreciated by critics and audiences alike.
 His on-screen portrayal of a simple underdog, son of the soil, guy next door remains his most characteristic and endearing feature in most of his films as well as his real life.
 Together with Siddharth Jadhav, he has teamed up in many hit Marathi movies, forming one of the most successful and hilarious pairs in contemporary Marathi cinema.

 Early and personal life

 Narvekar was born in Malvan, Sindhudurg.
 He lives in Powai, Mumbai, India with his wife and his son Aryan S. Narvekar, who recently made his debut with the Marathi film Bokya Satbande.